RTEMS/rtems-docs/c-user/config/general.rst

 CONSTANT:
     ``CONFIGURE_DIRTY_MEMORY``

-DATA TYPE:
+OPTION TYPE:
-    Boolean feature macro.

-RANGE:
-    Defined or undefined.
+    This configuration option is a boolean feature define.

-DEFAULT VALUE:
+DEFAULT CONFIGURATION:
-    By default, the memory used by the RTEMS Workspace and the C Program Heap is uninitialized memory.
+    If this configuration option is undefined, then the described feature is not enabled.

 DESCRIPTION:
-    This macro indicates whether RTEMS should dirty the memory used by the RTEMS Workspace and the C Program Heap as part of its initialization.
-If defined, the memory areas are dirtied with a ``0xCF`` byte pattern.
+    In case this configuration option is defined, then the memory areas used for the RTEMS Workspace and the C Program Heap are dirtied with a ``0xCF`` byte pattern during system initialization.
-    Otherwise, they are not.

 NOTES:
-    Dirtying memory can add significantly to system boot time.
+    Dirtying memory can add significantly to system initialization time.
 It may assist in finding code that incorrectly assumes the contents of free memory areas is cleared to zero during system initialization.
 In case :ref:`CONFIGURE_ZERO_WORKSPACE_AUTOMATICALLY` is also defined, then the
     memory is first dirtied and then zeroed.